LuisCaceres/scripts/README.md

 Requirements of a project.

 * No two files or folders will share the same name.
+* No precompilers/preprocessors are allowed.
+Be smart and creative about the way you code and most of all keep things simple!

 About CSS
 The complexity of a selector must not exceed...